Anderson localization of electromagnetic waves in three dimensions

 We first consider EM wave propagation through a 3D slab of randomly packed lossless dielectric spheres of radius $r=100$ nm and refractive index $n=3.5$.
-This corresponds to the highest index contrast achieved experimentally in optical range with porous GaP around the wavelength $\lambda_0=650$ nm in the vicinity of the first Mie resonance of an isolated sphere, see Methods.
+This corresponds to the highest index contrast achieved experimentally in optical range with porous GaP around the wavelength $\lambda=650$ nm in the vicinity of the first Mie resonance of an isolated sphere, see Supplementary Information (SI).
 To avoid spatial correlations, the sphere positions are chosen completely randomly, leading to spatial overlap where index is capped at the same value of $n$.
-To avoid reflection at the interfaces of the slab, we surround it by a uniform medium with the refractive index equal to the effective index of the slab, $n_{\text{eff}}=[(1-f)+f n^2]^{1/2}$, for a given sphere volume fraction $f$, c.f.
-Fig.\ref{fig:n3.5}a.
-As described in Methods, for each wavelength, we compute the scattering mean free path $\ell_s$ directly from the rate of attenuation of co-polarized field with depth.
-This, together with the effective wavenumber $k_{\text{eff}}=n_{\text{eff}} \, (2\pi/\lambda)$, gives the Ioffe-Regel parameter shown in Fig.\ref{fig:n3.5}c.
+We compute the spatial correlation function of such structure, which reveals that the correlation vanishes beyond the particle diameter (SI).
+To avoid light reflection at the interfaces of the slab, we surround it by a uniform medium with the refractive index equal to the effective index of the slab, $n_{\text{eff}}=[(1-f)+f n^2]^{1/2}$, for a given dielectric volume filling fraction $f$ (Fig.~\ref{fig:n3.5}a).
+As described in SI, for each wavelength, we compute the scattering mean free path $\ell_s$ directly from the rate of attenuation of co-polarized field with depth.
+This, together with the effective wavenumber $k_{\text{eff}}=n_{\text{eff}} \, (2\pi/\lambda)$, gives the Ioffe-Regel parameter plotted in Fig.\ \ref{fig:n3.5}c.
 It features a minimum around $\lambda = 650$ nm, and the smallest value of $k_{\text{eff}} \, \ell_s \simeq 0.9$ is reached at $f=38\%$.
-We also compute the transport mean free path $\ell_t$ from continuous wave (CW) transmittance of an optically thick slab with thickness $L>20 \, \ell_t$, see Methods.
-In Fig. \ref{fig:n3.5}d, $k_{\text{eff}} \ell_t$ also exhibits a dip in the same wavelength range as $k_{\text{eff}} \ell_s$, however, the smallest $k_{\text{eff}} \ell_t$ is found at lower $f$ of $18$--29\%, as the dependent scattering sets in at higher $f$.
-In search for AL in this wavelength range, we numerically simulate propagation of a narrow-band Gaussian pulse centered at $\lambda = 650$ nm with plane wavefront, and compute the transmittance through the slab $T(t)$ as a function of arrival time $t$.
-The diffusive propagation time $t_D$ approximately corresponds to the arrival time of the peak in Fig. \ref{fig:n3.5}e.
-At $t \gg t_D$, the decay of the transmitted flux is exponential over $12$ orders of magnitude, as expected for purely diffusive systems \cite{2007_Akkermans_book}.
-Rate of this exponential decay is equal to $1/t_D$, which is directly related\cite{2007_Akkermans_book} to the smallest diffusion coefficient within the spectral range of the excitation pulse, see Methods.
+We also compute the transport mean free path $\ell_t$ from continuous wave (CW) transmittance of an optically thick slab with thickness $L \gg \ell_t$ (SI).
+In Fig.\ \ref{fig:n3.5}d, $k_{\text{eff}} \, \ell_t$ also exhibits a dip in the same wavelength range as $k_{\text{eff}} \, \ell_s$, however, the smallest $k_{\text{eff}} \, \ell_t$ is found at lower $f$ of $18$--29\%, as the dependent scattering sets in at higher $f$.
+In search for AL in this wavelength range, we numerically simulate propagation of a narrowband Gaussian pulse centered at $\lambda_0 = 650$ nm with plane wavefront, and compute the transmittance through the slab $T(t)$ as a function of arrival time $t$.
+The diffusive propagation time $\tau_D$ approximately corresponds to the arrival time of the peak in Fig. \ref{fig:n3.5}e.
+At $t \gg \tau_D$, the decay of the transmitted flux is exponential over $12$ orders of magnitude, as expected for purely diffusive systems \cite{2007_Akkermans_book}.
+Rate of this exponential decay is equal to $1/\tau_D$, which is directly related\cite{2007_Akkermans_book} to the smallest diffusion coefficient within the spectral range of the excitation pulse (SI).
 In Fig. \ref{fig:n3.5}f, the dependence of this diffusion coefficient $D$ on the dielectric filling fraction $f$ exhibits a minimum at $f\sim 30\%$.
-Inset in Fig. \ref{fig:n3.5}e shows that the further increase of the sample thickness does not lead to any deviation from diffusive transport.
-At $t \gg t_D$, the spatial intensity distribution inside the sample features a depth profile (averaged over cross-section) equal to that of the first eigenmode of the diffusion equation in Fig. \ref{fig:n3.5}b.
+Inset in Fig. \ref{fig:n3.5}e shows that the further increase of the slab thickness does not lead to any deviation from diffusive transport.
+Furthermore, the diffusive behavior persists in the numerical simulation with increased spatio-temporal resolution (SI).
+At $t \gg \tau_D$, the spatial intensity distribution inside the system features a depth profile (averaged over cross-section) equal to that of the first eigenmode of the diffusion equation (Fig. \ref{fig:n3.5}b).
 We therefore rule out a possibility of AL in uncorrelated ensembles of dielectric spheres with $n=3.5$.